yangz112504/spotify-clone/README.md

 # spotify-clone
-Copied Spotify's Web interface from scratch using HTML and CSS
+Copied Spotify's Web interface from scratch using HTML, CSS, and Bootstrap.